View from the Couch: Oh, God! Trilogy, Sundown: The Vampire in Retreat, etc.

 Oh, God!
 You Devil: ★½

 THE SHAWSHANK REDEMPTION (1994).
 The most overrated movie of all time?
 Going by box office, that would be Avatar.
 Going by Oscar nominations, that would be Joker.
 And going by IMDb, that would be writer-director Frank Darabont’s adaptation of the Stephen King novella Rita Hayworth and Shawshank Redemption.
 Absurdly ranked as the best movie of all time by the site’s users, this dude-bro fave is neither the best King screen adaptation (there’s Carrie, for one) nor the best movie of its year (at least 20 were superior, including Pulp Fiction, Quiz Show, Hoop Dreams, and Little Women).
 Nevertheless, there’s much to enjoy in this period prison flick, starting with a fine performance by Tim Robbins and a superb one by Morgan Freeman.
 Robbins plays Andy Dufresne, a banker accused of murdering his wife and her lover (he maintains his innocence) and sent to Maine’s Shawshank State Prison.
-There, his beatific nature wins over practically everyone (the wag who once called this Forrest Gump Goes to Prison was not wrong), particularly a fellow inmate known as Red (Freeman).
+There, his beatific nature wins over practically everyone (the wag who once called this Forrest Gump Goes to Prison was not wrong; neither, incidentally, was the one who tagged it “Beaches for men”), particularly a fellow inmate known as Red (Freeman).
 The first half is the stronger portion, as the second hour leans too heavily on convenient developments, increasingly one-dimensional villains, and a string of overly schematic final acts.
 The entire film is basically a fantasyland version of prison: For starters, aside from the handful of guys (“the Sisters”) who gang-rape Andy, the hundreds of other murderers, rapists, and thieves prove to be about as threatening as the Bowery Boys.
 Still, many individual scenes sparkle, and tech contributions (Roger Deakins’ camerawork, Thomas Newman’s music) are first-rate.
 This earned seven Oscar nominations, including Best Picture, Actor (Freeman), Adapted Screenplay, Cinematography, and Original Score.